We Tested the Best Palm Sanders, and Our Top Pick Has Barely Any Vibration

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-The finishing touches on a woodworking project can transform decent work into stunning craftsmanship.
-Using just the right sanding and finishing techniques can make all the difference.
-For this reason, some DIYers spend hours slowly sanding down wood projects by hand to achieve the perfect finish—a method that is time-consuming and tiring.
+The finishing touches on a woodworking project can transform decent work into stunning craftsmanship, and nothing helps simplify the task like a palm sander.
+Some DIYers spend hours slowly sanding down wood projects by hand to achieve the perfect finish—a method that is undoubtedly rewarding but also time-consuming and tiring.
+But a palm sander can get you the same results (if not better) in less time.
+We researched and field-tested some of today’s most popular palm sanders to determine which are worth their salt.

 1. BEST OVERALL: Makita BO5030K 5-Inch Random Orbit Sander